 Mental Health In Schools: A Hidden Crisis Affecting Millions Of Students: NPR: https://www.npr.org/sections/ed/2016/08/31/464727159/mental-health-in-schools-a-hidden-crisis-affecting-millions-of-students

-This articles explains the prevalence of mental illness in the school system, describing it as a “silent epidemic.”
+This article explains the prevalence of mental illness in the school system, describing it as a “silent epidemic.”

 Mental Illnesses in Children and Youth: Here to Help (Canada): https://www.heretohelp.bc.ca/factsheet/mental-illnesses-in-children-and-youth